 6. Valve guide seal

-The V8 motor engine uses a particular style of valve guide seal that is not fitted for its application.
+The V8 motor engine uses a particular style of valve guide seal unsuitable for its application.
 As a result, the valve guide seal leaks oil and creates a scenario where the car burns a lot of oil.

 So it’s a mismatch of either material, the parts, the sizing, the specification, whatever it’s a material concern.
 They put the rubberized O-ring to seal around the guide and the valves.